tariktunc/Web-Design-Portfolio-Projects/README.md

 -  [Radix](https://radix-ui.com/) - Creating UI components using the component-first design system.
 -  [Clerk](https://clerk.com/docs) - Clerk is a complete suite of embeddable UIs, flexible APIs, and admin dashboards to authenticate and manage your users.
 -  [Tailwind CSS](https://tailwindcss.com/) - Fast and customizable CSS framework.
 -  [react-i18next](https://react.i18next.com/) - react-i18next is an internationalization-framework written in and for JavaScript.
+(Waiting)

 # Installation